telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/sparkline.md

 ### seriesDefaults.stack `Boolean|Object` *(default: false)*

-A boolean value indicating if the series should be stacked.
+A Boolean value indicating if the series should be stacked.

 > The `stack` options is supported when [series.type](#configuration-series.type) is set to "bar", "column", "line", "area", "verticalLine", "verticalArea", "radarLine", "radarArea" and "radarColumn".